- Home

 8. Blueberries

 Blueberries are one of the original ‘superfoods’ and are well-known for their nutritional value.
-They’re low in calories and fat, and exceptionally high in antioxidants (scoring high in ORAC; an antioxidant analysis).
+They’re low in calories and fat, and exceptionally high in antioxidants (scoring high in ORAC, an antioxidant analysis).

 9. Oats

-Just half a cup of oats provides 64% of the recommended daily intake of manganese – which, as we’ve mentioned, is needed for the normal functioning of the brain, nervous system, and many of the body’s enzyme systems.
+Just half a cup of oats provides 64% of the recommended daily intake of manganese, which, as we’ve mentioned, is needed for the normal functioning of the brain, nervous system, and many of the body’s enzyme systems.

 Another powerful benefit of oats is that they contain a soluble fibre called beta-glucan, which is known to reduce total cholesterol levels, increase feelings of fullness, stabilise blood sugar levels, and boost the growth of good bacteria in the gut.

-Many people are put off eating oats because they see them as dull and uninspiring, but there are plenty of ways you can make them more exciting.
+Many people are put off eating oats because they see them as dull and uninspiring, but there are plenty of ways to make them more exciting.
 You could make pancakes or soak them overnight in milk, for example.
 You can check out our article, 8 ways to enjoy oats for breakfast, for more ideas.

 10. Garlic